joshuacline/windick/README.md

 ![Alt text](/png/BootCreator1.png "Boot Creator")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 Autopilot (via AutoPilot.cmd)
-- Automatically reboot to a customizable scripted recovery environment triggered by host OS events
+- Automatically reboot to a customizable scripted recovery environment
 - AutoPilot.cmd must be in the main program folder or the operation will fail.
 - Allows for condition/timed VHDX-backup/restore/swap/testing.
-- Currently the only condition used to trigger this, when enabled, is a reboot/restart.
 ![Alt text](/png/AutoPilot.png "AutoPilot")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 Disk Managment (via DiskPart) with basic support for: